On Clarity in Performance Reporting

 • governance roles provide oversight and challenge

 When these boundaries blur, the system compensates through narrative rather than structure.
-Clarity becomes something individuals are expected to create, rather than something the system is designed to support.
+Clarity becomes something individuals are expected to supply, rather than something the system is designed to support.

 Clarity as a design and governance problem